 In 1983, the Denver Central Optimist Club began their pilgrimages to Amache, which founding members have continued through efforts of the Amache Club and now the Japanese American Association of Colorado (JAAC).
-Today, Friends of Amache serves as the umbrella organization for several groups that continue organizing the Amache Pilgrimage and also work on historical restoration of the WWII camp site.
-These groups include the Amache Preservation Society, Colorado Preservation, Inc., University of Denver’s Amache Project, and others you can learn about on the Project Team page.
+Today, Friends of Amache serves as the umbrella organization for several groups that organize the Amache Pilgrimage and also work on historical restoration of the site.
+These groups include the JAAC, Amache Preservation Society, Colorado Preservation, Inc., University of Denver’s Amache Project, and others you can learn about on the Project Team page.